 How can Waiting List validation help me?

-By validating a waiting list Temple Street will be able to offer first appointments more efficiently
+By validating a waiting list CHI at Temple Street will be able to offer first appointments more efficiently

 How do I respond to my validation letter?

 Please provide the following information with your response